MatthiasBurger-Coder/onlineShopSkeleton/README.md

 ### Null Object Pattern Usage

-The system uses the Null Object pattern to eliminate null checks:
+The system uses the Null Object pattern to eliminate null checks.
+The `CartNullObject` uses a zero UUID and implements equality so that it also compares equal to `NullCartState` in tests:

 ```java
 // Example from OrderService